erikbjoern/rps_techinterview/README.md

 * Manual game start is implemented
 * Accumulation of points is implemented
 * Game stopping on reached score limit is implemented
+* Game restart after a set is implemented
 * Following visuals are implemented:
   * Players can see:
     * a visual representation of the timer, ticking